vcmerritt/nextcloud/README.md

  ```
 Once you are done, you can proceed to the next step.

-Configure Database for NextCloud
+### Configure Database for NextCloud
-Next, you will need to create a database and database user for NextCloud.
-To do so, log in to MariaDB shell with the following command:
+Create a database and database user for NextCloud.
 ``` bash
 mysql -u root -p
 Provide your root password when asked then create a database and user with the following command: